 We have share-based compensation plans covering senior management, employees and directors.
-Prior to 2006, we accounted for stock-based compensation using the intrinsic value method described in Accounting Principles Board Opinion No. 25, "Accounting for Stock Issued to Employees" ("APB 25") and related Interpretations.
-Accordingly, no compensation expense was recognized during this period from share-based compensation plans as the exercise price of all stock options granted equaled the market price of the underlying stock on the grant date of the award.
+Prior to 2006, we accounted for share-based compensation using the intrinsic value method described in Accounting Principles Board Opinion No. 25, "Accounting for Stock Issued to Employees" ("APB 25") and related Interpretations.
+Accordingly, prior to 2006, no compensation expense was recognized from share-based compensation plans as the exercise price of all stock options granted equaled the market price of the underlying stock on the grant date of the award.

-In 2006, we adopted the fair value recognition provisions of FAS 123R using the modified prospective transition method.
-FAS 123R requires a company to recognize share-based compensation, based on the fair value of the awards on the grant date.
-Under the modified prospective method, compensation is recognized in the financial statements for all share-based payments granted after that date, and for all awards that are unvested upon adoption of FAS 123R.
+In 2006, we adopted the fair value recognition provisions of FAS 123R which requires a company to recognize share-based compensation, based on the fair value of the awards on the grant date.
+As a result, compensation is recognized in the financial statements for all share-based payments granted after the date of adoption, and for all awards that are unvested after that date.

 Under FAS 123R, we estimate the fair value of stock option awards using the Black-Scholes option pricing model.
-The Black-Scholes model requires us to make assumptions about the volatility of our common stock and the expected life of our stock options based on past experience and anticipated future trends.
+The Black-Scholes model requires us to make assumptions about the volatility of our common stock and the expected life of our stock options based on past experience and anticipated future exercise behavior.
 As an example, we considered both the historical volatility of our common stock and the implied volatility from traded options in determining expected volatility.

-Our options typically vest and become fully exercisable over three to four years of continued employment and do not include performance-based or market-based vesting conditions.
-For grants that are subject to graded vesting over a service period, we recognize expense, net of expected forfeitures, on a straight-line basis over the requisite service period for the entire award.
+Our options typically vest and become fully exercisable over three to five years of continued employment and do not include performance-based or market-based vesting conditions.
+For grants that are subject to graded vesting over a service period, we recognize expense net of expected forfeitures on a straight-line basis over the requisite service period for the entire award.

-As of December 31, 2006, we had \$28.2 million in remaining unrecognized compensation cost related to stock option grants, which will be recognized over a weighted-average period of approximately three years (assuming no forfeitures).
+As of December 31, 2007, we had \$55.3 million in remaining unrecognized compensation cost related to stock option grants, which will be recognized over a weighted-average period of approximately four years (assuming no forfeitures).